Who is Action Collection Agency of Boston?

 A collection agency is still allowed to contact you about these debts, but they can no longer sue you for them, and you are not required to pay them.

-Lexington Law specializes in disputing ACA collection accounts.
-They have over 18 years of experience and have removed over 7 million negative items for their clients in 2020 alone.
+Lexington Law can assist you in disputing Action Collection Agency collection accounts.
+With more than 18 years of experience, they achieved over 6 million removals for their clients in 2021 alone.